hpc-carpentry/hpc-parallel-novice/_episodes/02-02-parallel-estimate.md

 > {: .solution}
 {: .challenge}

 Lola now wonders how to proceed.
 There are multiple options at her disposal (see the 2 strategies above).
 But given her limited time budget, she thinks that trying them all out is tedious.
 She discusses this with her office mate over lunch.
-Her colleaque mentions that a similar type of consideration was first discussed by Gene Amdahl in 1967 and goes by the name of [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law).
+Her colleague mentions that a similar type of consideration was first discussed by Gene Amdahl in 1967 and goes by the name of [Amdahl's law](https://en.wikipedia.org/wiki/Amdahl%27s_law).
 This law provides a simple way of calculating how fast a program can get when parallelized for a fixed problem size.
 By profiling her code, Lola has all the ingredients to make this calculation.
 So they both embark on this exercise.

 The performance improvement of a program, given an original implementation and an improved one is referred to as __speed-up S__.
 Given a program, we can measure the runtime of the code that can benefit later on from use of more resources (i.e. parallel computations as in our case).
 We call this quantity __portion `p` to parallelize__ (or short parallel portion).